The Best Science-Based Bicep Workout for Size and Definition (7 Studies)

 Reverse EZ Bar Curls: 3 sets of 6-12 reps

 I don’t suggest you perform this workout on it’s own though.
 Rather, you can add it to an arms workout with triceps or with your back workout.
-However it’s a fairly high volume workout.
-You may want to consider cutting it down and spreading it throughout your routine or alternating the exercises.
+However, it’s a fairly high volume workout.
+You may want to consider cutting it down and spreading it throughout your routine or alternating the workouts.

 Let me know if you have any questions, I’ll be here to answer them!
 Cheers!